Massachusetts Eye and Ear/Harvard Medical School

 Gregory W. Randolph, M.D.

-This is a one-year clinical fellowship at the Massachusetts Eye and Ear Infirmary to provide advanced knowledge and skills in endocrine surgery beyond the training available during residency.
-This program is accredited by the American Head and Neck Society.
-This training will emphasize scholarship, critical analysis of clinical problems, and the development of added skills required for this subspecialty, including the development of complex endocrine surgical skills, multi-disciplinary treatment planning, and experience in basic and clinical research methodologies.
-The fellow will be exposed to approximately 250 endocrine surgical cases performed at Massachusetts Eye and Ear Infirmary during the year of his/her fellowship, intraoperative neural monitoring, minimally invasive approaches, and extensive experience to thyroid cancer.
-It is of note that the total case load for two of the fellowship attendings includes approximately 500 thyroidectomies, 150 parathyroidectomies, 50 neck dissections, and 30 associated airway cases per year.
+This is a one-year clinical fellowship at Massachusetts Eye and Ear to provide advanced knowledge and skills in endocrine surgery beyond the training available during residency.
+This program is accredited by the American Head and Neck Society (AHNS).
+This training will emphasize scholarship, critical analysis of clinical problems and the development of added skills required for this subspecialty, including the development of complex endocrine surgical skills, multidisciplinary treatment planning and experience in basic and clinical research methodologies.
+The fellow will be exposed to approximately 250 endocrine surgical cases performed at Mass.
+Eye and Ear during the year of his/her fellowship, intraoperative neural monitoring, minimally invasive approaches and extensive experience with thyroid cancer.
+The total case load for two of the fellowship attendings includes approximately 500 thyroidectomies, 150 parathyroidectomies, 50 neck dissections and 30 associated airway cases per year.
 The fellowship is structured so that experience with both adult and pediatric endocrine surgical cases will be obtained.

-The training of fellows in thyroid and parathyroid surgery will be accomplished by focused exposure to the clinical practices of our endocrine surgeons in the OR and clinic and through interactions with collaborating specialties.
+Fellowship training in thyroid and parathyroid surgery will be accomplished by focused exposure to the clinical practices of our endocrine surgeons in the OR and clinic and through interactions with collaborating specialties.

 - Two full days in the operating room